MetaMask/snaps/packages/examples/packages/webpack-plugin/README.md

 # `@metamask/webpack-plugin-example-snap`

-This snap demonstrates how to use Webpack and the [`@metamask/snaps-webpack-plugin`](../../../snaps-webpack-plugin) to bundle a snap.
-The MetaMask Snap CLI uses Browserify to bundle snaps by default, but if you prefer to use Webpack, you can use `@metamask/snaps-webpack-plugin` to do so.
+This Snap demonstrates how to use Webpack and the [`@metamask/snaps-webpack-plugin`](../../../snaps-webpack-plugin) to bundle a Snap.
+The MetaMask Snap CLI uses Browserify to bundle Snaps by default, but if you prefer to use Webpack, you can use `@metamask/snaps-webpack-plugin` to do so.